angular/angular/aio/content/guide/service-worker-config.md

 <div class="alert is-helpful">

-When the ServiceWorker is handling a request, it checks data groups in the order in which they appear in `ngsw-config.json`.
+When the ServiceWorker handles a request, it checks data groups in the order in which they appear in `ngsw-config.json`.
 The first data group that matches the requested resource handles the request.

-Therefore, you should put the more specific data groups higher in the list.
+It is recommended that you put the more specific data groups higher in the list.
 For example, a data group that matches `/api/foo.json` should appear before one that matches `/api/*.json`.

 </div>